-Bioinformatics is the field of science in which biology and information technology merge into a single discipline.
+Bioinformatics is the field of science in which biology and informatics is the field of science in which biology and information technology merge into a single discipline.
 The study of Bioinformatics combines the basic knowledge of Biology with the computer skills necessary to manage the data generated by biological researchers.
 Topics include the development and application of computer methods for management, analysis, interpretation and predictions of biological databases.
 Students will use software tools for database creation, data warehousing, data mining and analysis.
 Bioinformatics as a field of study is becoming increasingly important due to the interest of the pharmaceutical industry in genome sequencing projects.
 The certificate focus will be on the database related IT skills necessary for a bioinformatics student.